AgusLasalvia/SorviceLater/README.md

 Make shure that your database has the correct IP address,password and username.
-If you're using a separate machine, remeber to open your TCP port in you DB machine
+If you're using a separate machine, remeber to open your TCP port in you DB machine, by default mysql uses the port 3306.

 inside the server folder run the command `npm install` or `npm i`, then use `npm i -D`.